-Physiology, study of the physical and chemical processes that take place in living organisms during the performance of life functions.
+Physiology is a study of the physical and chemical processes, which take place in living organisms during the performance of life functions.
 It is concerned with such basic activities as reproduction, growth, metabolism, respiration, excitation, and contraction as they are carried out within the fine structure, the cells, tissues, organs, and organ systems of the body.